hartwigmedical/hmftools/orange/README.md

 - Other potentially relevant variants
     1. Any hotspots that are not configured to be reported.
     2. Any hotspots that are filtered based on quality.
-- Missed variant likelihood (MVLH) per gene, presenting the likelihood of missing a pathogenic variant in case there would have been one present.
 - Potentially pathogenic germline deletions
 - Potentially pathogenic germline disruptions
+- Missed variant likelihood (MVLH) per gene, presenting the likelihood of missing a pathogenic variant in case there would have been one present.
 - (Large-scale) germline CN aberrations.

-Germline CN aberrations are determined by [PURPLE](../purple) and include aberrations such as klinefelter or trisomy X.
+    - Germline CN aberrations are determined by [PURPLE](../purple) and include aberrations such as klinefelter or trisomy X.
+- Pharmacogenetics (DPYD status)

 ### Immunology